backstage/backstage/.changeset/new-jobs-deny.md

 ---
-'@backstage/plugin-catalog-react': patch
+'@backstage/plugin-catalog-react': minor
 ---

-Add possibility to re-use EntityPicker for filters with multiple select
+Add possibility to re-use EntityPicker for filters with multiple select.
+**BREAKING** Style name `CatalogReactEntityTagPicker` was changed to `EntityAutocompletePickerInput`